![]() |

 Phlox always are a pleasure to find

-The deep canyon here is worthy of a photograph; but I was unable to find a suitable vantage point.
+The deep canyon here is worthy of a photograph; but I am unable to find a suitable vantage point.
 It is quite scary here near the cliff's edge, as the drop-offs truly are straight down; that is not the case at such places as Glacier Point.
-The best that I could manage was a shot of the opposing canyon wall.
+The best that I can manage is a shot of the opposing canyon wall.

 Taft Point itself is nearby now, so we proceed up to the overlook.
 Even behind the guard railing it is somewhat stomach-wrenching here.
-Although it is safe, my sweetie would not approach the edge to look down.
-The views directly across Yosemite Valley and to the west are relatively unremarkable; many of the valley's most scenic features lie out of sight to the east.
+Although it is safe, my sweetie will not approach the edge to look down.
+The views directly across Yosemite Valley and to the west are relatively unremarkable, and many of the valley's most scenic features lie out of sight to the east.
 There is, however, a great head-on view of Upper Yosemite Falls.

 Looking across Yosemite Valley

-Yosemite Falls, highest in North America at 2425'
+Yosemite Falls, fourth-highest in North America at 2425'

 Only the 1430-foot upper section is visible from here.
 The water level is low already; within a month or so, Yosemite Creek will dry up completely.